espressomd/espresso/doc/sphinx/installation.rst

 * ``WITH_VALGRIND_INSTRUMENTATION``: Build with valgrind instrumentation
   markers

-When the value in the :file:`CMakeLists.txt` file is set to ON the corresponding option is created if the value of the option is set to OFF the corresponding option is not created.
+When the value in the :file:`CMakeLists.txt` file is set to ON, the corresponding option is created; if the value of the option is set to OFF, the corresponding option is not created.
 These options can also be modified by calling ``cmake`` with the command line argument ``-D``: